© 2023 ELECTRIFICATION COALITION

 Funded from Oct.
 1, 2021–Sept.
 30, 2026

-The National Highway Freight Program allows states to champion the best strategies to support freight electrification across their highways.
-The program allocates a specific dollar amount to each state that is used to improve the efficient movement of freight on the National Highway Freight Network (NHFN).
-As one goal of the NHFP is to reduce the environmental impact of the freight movement along the NHFN, EV charging infrastructure and infrastructure planning are eligible projects.
+The National Highway Freight Program provides states with funding to improve freight movement on the National Highway Freight Network (NHFN) and reduce its environmental impact, including EV charging infrastructure and infrastructure planning.
 Local governments in rural settings and urban environments should take note and partner with their states on depot charging sites.

 Distributed by the Federal Highway Administration to each state